makeruniverse/docs/docs/studios/media-studio.md

-Our Media Studio allows you to generate media experiences.
+## A Media Studio for you to generate media experiences

 ## Retouching in Photoshop with Ai